anthony-zhou/aleph/README.md

 The system, in its curent state, allows you to input transaction data that is replicated in a DAG structure across the nodes.

 Note that the system lacks many of Aleph's critical security features.
-It's more useful to treat this as a simplified proof-of-concept for a DAG-based consensus protocl than as a full-fledged blockchain system.
+It's more useful to treat this as a simplified proof-of-concept for a DAG-based consensus protocol than as a full-fledged blockchain system.

 ## Testing the network